etlin3/cse15l-lab-reports/index.md

 ![Image](Screenshot 2023-04-10 102819.png)

 I also needed to download git to set my default terminal as a Git Bash terminal.
+To do this, I first installed git from [GitforWindows](https://gitforwindows.org).

+After installing git, I opened up Visual Studio Code, opened the terminal with ```Ctrl + ````

 ## Remotely Connecting
 To remotely connect, I input the following: